-Figure 6-18-19 (Percentage Unit Capacity and County Acreage by Percentage of Population Below the Poverty Line) identifies the poverty rate in the unincorporated area and where the opportunity sites are located for comparison.
-As shown in Figure 6-1819, 58.273.8 percent of the total identified site unit capacity opportunities are identified in areas where the poverty rate is below 10 percent.
+Figure 6-19 (Percentage Unit Capacity by Percentage of Population Below the Poverty Line) identifies the poverty rate in the unincorporated area and where the opportunity sites are located for comparison.
+As shown in Figure 6-19, 53.8 percent of the total identified unit capacity are identified in areas where the poverty rate is below 10 percent.
 In contrast, this rate exists within 75.3 percent of the unincorporated county.
-Although 21.9 percent of the acreage within the unincorporated county has a population that falls within the poverty range of 10.0 to 19.9 percent, 35.47 percent of the total RHNA sites are within these areas.
-Comparatively, 45.3-9 percent of the lower-income capacity is sites are determined in these higher-poverty areas areas with this poverty rate.
-Further, while 2.6 percent of the unincorporated area's acreage falls within the 20.0 to 29.9 percent poverty range, 6.45 percent of the total RHNA capacity is within these areas, with 6.5-6 percent of the lower-income capacity, 11.0-3 percent of the moderate-income capacity, and 2.7 percent of above moderate-income capacity sited on properties within portions of communities with 20.0 to 29.9 percent poverty.
+Although 21.9 percent of the acreage within the unincorporated county has a population that falls within the poverty range of 10.0 to 19.9 percent, 35.7 percent of the total RHNA sites are within these areas.
+Comparatively, 45.9 percent of the lower-income capacity is in areas with this poverty rate.
+Further, while 2.6 percent of the unincorporated area's acreage falls within the 20.0 to 29.9 percent poverty range, 6.5 percent of the total RHNA capacity is within these areas, with 6.6 percent of the lower-income capacity, 11.3 percent of the moderate-income capacity, and 2.7 percent of above moderate-income capacity sited on properties within portions of communities with 20.0 to 29.9 percent poverty.

 However, most of these sites are the properties owned by the Contra Costa County Housing Authority in Bay Point, North Richmond, and Rodeo, and the introduction of moderate- and above-moderate-income housing opportunties in these areas promotes income integration and helps reduce the concentration of populations in poverty.
 While there is a TCAC Area of High Segregation and Poverty in Martinez, no sites have been identified in this area.